 It is no fun to write complex open source that no one can deploy on Day 1 — nor continue to live with on Day 2.
 BOSH has been helping solve this for five years!

 Five years ago, the incredible lifecycle orchestration platform called BOSH was open sourced by VMWare.
 It changed the game for owning and operating complex systems and is unparallelled even in 2017.
-Five years later — more feature-rich and easier to use — it is the preferred packaging and deployment system for Cloud Foundry, Kubo (Kubernetes distribution), Pivotal Network, Concourse CI, Dingo PostgreSQL (PostgreSQL as a service), Logsearch (Logstash distribution), and others.
+Five years later — more feature-rich and easier to use — it is the preferred packaging and deployment system for Cloud Foundry, Kubo (Kubernetes distribution), VMware Network, Concourse CI, Dingo PostgreSQL (PostgreSQL as a service), Logsearch (Logstash distribution), and others.

 I was at VMWare on April 11, 2012, when BOSH was first open sourced, and it makes me very happy to be still successfully running our own systems and our customers’ systems with BOSH five years later.
 In this article, I want to share a reminder of what 2012 was like, why BOSH came into existence, and how much it has improved over the last five years.